 The Paideia Institute invites you to join us for a one-week Roman Holiday this summer!
-This curated experience will give you opportunity to see some of Rome’s most famous cultural and historical sites, participate in discussions with Paideia staff and faculty, and get a glimpse of our summer courses in action.
+This curated experience will give you opportunity to see some of Rome’s most famous cultural and historical sites, participate in discussions with Paideia staff and faculty, and get a glimpse of what makes traveling with Paideia such a transformative experience for our students.
 Rome is one of our favorite places, and we’re excited to share our favorite parts of it with you: the architecture, the history, the art, and, of course, the food!

 Read on for highlights from our itinerary!